What Patients Really Deserve From Their Healthcare

 This is often not the fault of the medical profession itself; there are fewer resources than ever to go round, but the frustration element still remains.
 If you really need to see a doctor, call around medical centers in your area and see who has an opening for you.

 However, with the advent of things like telemedicine, it’s becoming easier and easier to fit patients into a packed schedule.
-If a doctor or nurse can simply call you on Zoom and have a face to face meeting in your own home, it cuts down on the heavy logistical needs of providing good healthcare.
-No traveling and no sittting in a waiting room.
+If a virtual assistant for healthcare can have a face-to-face meeting via your computer or phone, in your own home, it cuts down on the heavy logistical needs of providing good healthcare.
+No traveling and no sitting in a waiting room.
 You can still have an exam over the screen.

 Complete Transparency on the Professional’s Part